fredbordel/udemy-python-tictactoe/README.md

 ## How to play

-* Clone the repository on your computer.
+* Clone the repository on your computer
-* On the project directory, in the command line, enter: >> python play_game.py
+* On the project directory, in the command line, enter >> python play_game.py